 With the "W" word come bare branches for many trees and shrubs; however, in the case of my shrub known by the name Avellana corylus AKA Contorted Hazel Nut or Harry's Walking Stick, a shrub you may recognize as I have discussed it in previous posts on TLLG, which you may refer to by clicking here.

 And, as you may recall, it is a shrub that has a cameo appearance in the first garden themed movie which I proceed titled, "The Kiwi Speaks!
-Fifteen Minutes of Fame . . . almost", that is now on Vimeo, and the link to view it may be found by clicking here.
+Fifteen Minutes of Fame . . . almost", that is now on You Tube, and the link to the channel to view it may be found by clicking here.

 In any event, once its leaves fall off, the twisting and turning of my Avellana corylus's (AKA Contorted Hazelnut) branches are quite evident as the aforementioned movie points out.
 This phenomena can be seen more clearly in the photograph posted below, which was taken by Juan V, a few days ago, when he and I worked in my urban terrace garden.